suvinay17/MovieReviewSentimentAnalysis/README.txt

     bowFm() (bag of words feature matrix),
     tdIdfFm() (tf-idf feature_matrix) or
-    normalizedWfFm() (normalized word frequency feature matrix) in getSplitData() on lines 255 and 256 in in mt.py when passing in the training and testing data
+    normalizedWfFm() (normalized word frequency feature matrix) in getSplitData() on lines 260 and 261 in in mt.py when passing in the training and testing data

 - To remove or keep  stop words, in main.py,
-    Comment out which the unwanted if-statement on line 102 Change the line to say this:
-    if word not in word_dict : #and word not in stop_words:
+    Comment out a section if-statement on line 116 in mt.py Change the line in the method getDictNoSw() to say this: if word not in word_dict : #and word not in stop_words:

 - To remove proper nouns from the review, use getDataNoCaps() instead of getData() in main.py.
-Simply comment out the four lines of code which use getData from lines 7 to 10 or lines 13 to 16
+Simply comment out the four lines of code which use getData from lines 7 to 10 or lines 14 to 17

 - To run quadratic kernel, on line 56, change the setting